coq/platform/doc/README_Windows.md

 - Run the installer and follow the instructions

 A note to lecturers: it is easy to create a customized Windows installer from an opam switch - see [Customized Installers](#customized-installers)

+# Installation using a package manager

+This method is intended for users who prefer using a terminal and already have a package manager installed.

+- If you have [Scoop](https://scoop.sh/) installed, run `scoop install coq`.
+- If you have [Chocolatey](https://chocolatey.org/) installed, run `choco install coq`.

 # Installation by compiling from sources using opam on cygwin